 - active involvement in programs and activities that contribute to the University of Minnesota's mission of fostering global competence and developing global citizens.

 Undergraduate, professional, and graduate students in good academic standing from any discipline from all five campuses at the University of Minnesota are eligible to be nominated for the award.
-Nominees must be registered for full-time study for Fall 2013 and Spring 2014.
+Nominees must be registered for full-time study.

 Faculty members, administrators, staff, or other students may nominate eligible students by submitting the following materials: